What is eduroam and how does it work?

 eduroam is a global wireless network access service for research and education.
 An eligible organization (research organization or education-related organization) can provide users (students, researchers, staff and faculty) with wireless access at participating institutions through the use of their home institution credentials.

-eduroam uses the IEEE 802.1X protocol (WPA2-enterprise) and a system of interconnected RADIUS servers, with the main U.S. node operated by InCommon (contracted to ANYROAM). eduroam in the U.S. is brought to you by InCommon in collaboration with ANYROAM and the global eduroam community.
+eduroam uses the IEEE 802.1X protocol (WPA2-enterprise) and a system of interconnected RADIUS servers, with the main U.S. node operated by Internet2 in collaboration with the global eduroam community.

 How does eduroam work?

 eduroam is a federated authentication service that allows participating institutions to provide access to their wireless networks to users from other eduroam participating institutions.
-Individuals use their home institution username and password.
+Individuals use their home institution credentials.

 eduroam is a worldwide federation of RADIUS servers that use IEEE 802.1x as the vehicle.
 When a user connects with any participating wireless network, the home RADIUS server does the authentication, while the host institution does the authorization.